fomantic/Fomantic-UI/src/README.md

 Before using source files you will need to create a `theme.config` by renaming `theme.config.example`, and a site folder by renaming `_site/` to `site/`

-You can then import Semantic from your own LESS files:
+You can then import Fomantic from your own LESS files:

 ```less
 /* Import all components */